 Salary: According to Glassdoor, consultants earn an average annual salary of $77,368.

 2. Web Developer

 Web developers are responsible for the look and feel of websites, as well as for their technical underpinnings.
 You don’t necessarily need a bachelor’s degree to become a web developer, but you do need a mixture of graphic design knowledge and technical know-how.
 If you currently lack those skills, a coding bootcamp might provide a shortcut.
 (Or, get started with one of these free online coding resources.)

 Salary: The BLS reports that web developers earn a median annual salary of $73,760.

 According to an analysis by the Urban Institute, teaching is a common second career for many older workers.
 There is a shortage of qualified teachers, and jobs are available.
 There is also an opportunity to make a difference during your next career.
-The Center for State and Local Government Excellence (SLGE) reports that 64% of teachers agree or strongly agree that they’re making a difference during these challenging times, and 46% said the pandemic made their job feel more meaningful.
+The Center for State and Local Government Excellence (SLGE) reports that 64% of teachers agree or strongly agree that they’re making a difference during these challenging times, and 46% said the public health crisis made their job feel more meaningful.

 Technology has expanded the scope of teaching careers beyond the classroom.
 The SLGE survey also reports that 89% of teachers worked remotely at least some of the time.
 If you love teaching but want to work from home, there are plenty of options out there for you.

 Salary: According to the BLS, high school teachers earn an average annual salary of $61,660.